adrian-kalinin/TeleWeatherRobot/README.md

 # User Usage

-Just enter a name of any city, district, street or even a name of the shopping center.
-Bot's algorithms recognize location from any sentence, even from such - “Yo, tell me the weather on Nevsky Prospekt!”
+Just enter a name of any city, district or even street to be more accurate.

 ![Example](https://github.com/adreex/TeleWeatherRobot/blob/master/example_for_readmre.png)